 All potential impacts and mitigation measures of the preferred route must be identified before highway construction begins.
-Provincial and federal government specialists have provided some of the details and considerations that must be included in developing the mitigation measures:
+The mitigation measures that follow have been previously listed by provincial and federal government reviewers for similar projects.
+Mitigation measures must include but are not limited to the following: